pfbrowning/ng-file-drop/README.md

 }
 ```
 ## Upgrade Notes
+* As of version 2.0.0, the nfdDragging class has been renamed to nfd-dragging.
+If
+you're already using the nfdDragging class, then rename it accordingly in your
+stylesheets upon upgrading to 2.0.0.
 * As of version 1.1.0, the preferred approach for styling is now to apply your own
 CSS classes via the containerDivClass property, rather than overriding the internal
 nfdDragDropHandler class.
 See the usage and styling section for details.